Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 Pi without Pictures

 Imagine a sightless alien who only notices shades of light and dark.
-Could you describe pi to him?
+Could you describe pi to it?
 It's hard to flicker the idea of a circle's circumference, right?

 Let's step back a bit.
 Sine is a repeating pattern, which means it must... repeat!
 It goes from 0, to 1, to 0, to -1, to 0, and so on.